Generic Name: efavirenz (e FAV ir enz)

 What is efavirenz?

-Efavirenz is an antiviral medicine that prevents human immunodeficiency virus (HIV) cells from multiplying in your body.
+Efavirenz is an antiviral medicine that prevents human immunodeficiency virus (HIV) from multiplying in your body.

 Efavirenz is used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
+Efavirenz is for adults and children who are at least 3 months old and weigh at least 8 pounds.
 Efavirenz is not a cure for HIV or AIDS.

 Efavirenz may also be used for purposes not listed in this medication guide.